LDEO-CREW/Pythonic-DISORT/README.md

 ## Compatibility

-The PythonicDISORT package should be system agnostic given its minimal dependencies and pure Python code.
+The PythonicDISORT package *should* be system agnostic given its minimal dependencies and pure Python code.
 We do not guarantee that our Jupyter Notebook and F2PY-wrapped Stamnes' DISORT will work on other systems though.
-The latter will almost certainly need user edits to work and in any case it requires FORTRAN compilers which are not included in this repository.
-Everything in this repository was built and tested on Windows 11 and not yet tested on other systems.
+The latter will almost certainly need user edits to work and in any case it requires FORTRAN compilers which are not included in our GitHub repository.
+Everything in the repository was built and tested on Windows 11 but not yet tested on other systems.

 # Acknowledgements

-I acknowledge funding from NSF through the Learning the Earth with Artificial intelligence and Physics (LEAP) Science and Technology Center (STC) (Award #2019625).
+I acknowledge funding from NSF through the Learning the Earth with Artificial intelligence and Physics (LEAP) Science and Technology Center (STC) (Award #2019625) under which this package was initially created.

 # References
 1) S. Chandrasekhar.
 1960. *Radiative Transfer.*